MoseleyBioinformaticsLab/MESSES/_sources/tagging.rst.txt

     * "first-nowarn" - the same as first, but won't print warnings.
     * "unique" - the modification is only performed if 1 and only 1 record matched.

-        * For levenshtein this means that only 1 field value can have the minimum distance, if 2 values share the minimum distance then the action won't take place.
+        * For levenshtein, this means that only 1 field value can have the minimum distance, if 2 values share the minimum distance then the action won't take place.

     * "all" - the modification is done to every record that matches.
-    * If the match tag is not specified then the type defaults to "first".
+    * If the match tag is not specified, then the type defaults to "first".

 Modifications